rndme/cia/README.md

 ## Centralized Inner Authority

 ### A flux/redux-like central dispatcher providing a single source of truth.
+Ever notice how the redux API looks like an EventEmitter?
+Me too, and I also noticed it doesn't have very many features.
+I wrote CIA to provide more features while preserving the basic concept.

 ## Setup:
 `npm install cia` or `bower install cia`